top of page

 In the very early stages of periodontal diseases, it is possible to control the situation simply with a very careful level of oral hygiene, supported by professional hygiene sessions.
 Within certain limits, it is even possible to maintain stable pockets of discrete depth with only repeated professional hygiene, provided that the patient is perfectly trained in maintenance and follows a strict hygiene protocol.

 When the pocket has reached non-maintainable depth levels, periodontal surgery is used.
-There are various types of intervention on the gum and they differ according to the shape of the bone lesion, the particular conditions on which it is operated.
-In general we can say that the ideal would be to be able to "open" the gum, clean up the bacterial invasion and regrow the lost bone: this is the "Guided Tissue Regeneration" (GTR) which is applied in many cases but not always.
+There are various types of intervention on the gum and they differ according to the shape of the bone lesion, the particular local operative conditions.
+In general we can say that the best would be to be able to "open" the gum, clean up the bacterial invasion and regrow the lost bone: this is the "Guided Tissue Regeneration" (GTR) which is applied in many cases but not always.
 The so-called bone graft has more or less predictable and stable results depending on the material used to fill the defect, the shape of the defect itself, the way of covering the graft (with or without membrane).
-In all cases where this technique is applicable, it results in a total (or almost total) restoration of the initial situation.
+In all cases where this technique is applyable, it results in a total (or almost total) restoring of the initial situation.

 c) RESECTIVE SURGERY

-For all cases in which regenerative surgery cannot be applied, it will be necessary to assume the level of bone reached and to provide for a lowering of the gingiva, in order to preserve the tooth together with the residual supporting tissues.
+For all cases in which regenerative surgery cannot be used, it will be necessary to accept the reached bone level and provide for a lowering of the gingiva, in order to preserve the tooth together with the residual supporting tissues.
 This more traditional technique, has a better success rate, but has the price of uncovering the tooth, which will become visually "longer", while recovering health and stability.